michaelsoltys/csuci-mscs-thesis-template/README.md

 ### Example Thesis Defense Announcement

-The file
+The folder
 ```
-example-thesis-announcement.pdf
+DefenseAnnouncement
 ```
-contains an example thesis defense announcement.
+contains example thesis defense announcements.
 If someone wants to compose a template LaTeX source, let's pull it into this repository for others to use.